Waterberg, Signature Lodge Safari

 Rider Limitations: Suitable for any level of rider from beginner up.
 Children also welcome.

 Riding: Flexible hours in the saddle depending on rider.
 2-6 hours per day.

-Included: All-inclusive of food and drinks, accommodation, airport transfer x 2.
+Included: All-inclusive of food and drinks, accommodation and airport transfers.

 Extra Costs: Tips for staff.
 Recommendation is around £15/$18 per day.

-Flights: Flights must be booked to arrive and depart from OR Tambo Airport in Johannesburg.
+Flights: Flights must be booked to arrive and depart from OR Tambo International Airport in Johannesburg.

 All rooms have an en-suite bathroom with either a shower, bath, or both.

 Various styles of rooms are available.
 Please contact us for a brochure.

 Three delicious meals are served a day, with afternoon tea and cake before the afternoon ride.

 All drinks are complimentary, including tea, coffee, soft drinks and alcohol.